TACC/PandemicExerciseSimulator/README.md

 ## PandemicExerciseSimulator

-This is a stand-alone Python command line implementation of a pandemic exercise simulator using a SEATIRD compartment model and binomial travel model.
+This is a stand-alone Python command line implementation of an outbreak simulator using a SEATIRD compartment model and binomial travel model.

-### Install:
+### Install Using Poetry:

 Depends on [Poetry](https://python-poetry.org/docs/#installation) for native install.
 After installing Poetry, do: